A cyst. What does that bring to mind?

 synovial cyst as the reason for pain is an

 intriguing one.
-Back pain and leg pain may stem from a
+Back pain and leg pain may result from a

 synovial cyst which is where Auburn chiropractic care at